alters-mit/sticky_mitten_avatar/README.md

   - Removed `avatar_id` parameter from all API and output data.
   - `FrameData.avatar_collision` is an `AvatarCollisions` object (was a dictionary mapped to avatar IDs)
   - `StickyMittenAvatarController.static_avatar_data` is a dictionary of `BodyPartStatic` (was a dictionary of dictionaries, mapped to avatar IDs)
-- Better formatting for API document headers..
+- Better formatting for API document headers.
+- Cleaned up API section of README document.

 ***